Kritika30032002/Top_Secrets/README.md

 Here's a quick run down on how to get started with open source, first of all let's know some basic terminologies:

-- Git: is a versioning system that let's you store your code and code history on your local computer preventing loses and allowing sharing of that code
+- Git: is a versioning system that let's you store your code and its history on your local computer preventing losses and allowing sharing of that code
 - Github: is a server that let's you store the history in a database
 - Open Source: A project is said to be open sourced if you can see the code on GitHub
 - Fork: This is a copy that you make of a project on GitHub, it gets added to your repositories